kassaline/openapi-clients-otto/docs/Api/ShipmentsV1Api.md

 Create a shipment and mark the position items as sent.

 This endpoint should be used to create a shipment with a list of position items.
-It confirms that the position items in the list have been handed over to the carrier for final delivery to the customer.
-At this point, the position items are marked with the state ''SENT'' in OTTO Market.
-This is the trigger for the generation of a purchase receipt.

 ### Example